Overplanning Is No Substitute For Getting Sh*t Done

 It would be irresponsible to say that I did not plan at all.
 Of course, my partner and I planned.
 But I didn’t focus solely on the planning phase because I knew that the execution phase was much more important and valuable.

-And while it was chaotic and disorganized, the end result was that we helped educate and train hundreds of teachers and school administrators on how to better manage crisis situations in their schools.
+And while it was, at times, disorganized, the end result was that we helped educate and train hundreds of teachers and school administrators on how to better manage crisis situations in their schools.

 Ooh, The Colors Are So Pretty!